n3wt0n/AzureWebAppSSLManager/README.md

 ## Prerequisites
 In order to succesfully use this application, you need a number of Prerequisites.
+- Either:
+  - At least one Azure Web App, with at least one custom domain assigned, running in Basic, Standard or Premium tier, OR
-- At least one Azure Web App, with at least one custom domain assigned, running in Basic, Standard or Premium tier
+  - At least one Azure Function App, with at least one custom domain assigned, running in Consumption tier or in an App Service Basic, Standard or Premium tier
 - A Blob storage account to save the App Properties configuration (see below) and to save the certificates
 - The DNS for the custom domain must be managed via an Azure DNS Zone
 - A Service Principal and it's config values